github-modules/github-url-to-object/README.md

 }
 ```

-If you provide a non-github URL or a falsy value, you'll get `null`.
+If you provide a non-GitHub URL or a falsey value, you'll get `null`.

 ## Test